 Sheep, Lamb, and Mutton

-Sheep are being taken care of for meat and wool.
-This industry continues to decline since the mid-1970s.
+Farmers breed sheep for meat and wool.
+This industry has continued to decline since the mid-1970s.
 As the wool industry declines, producers focus on lamb and mutton production and also products like sheep leather.

 Corn and other Feed Grains

-Corn is a heavily produced feed grain in the U.S reaching up to 95% of production and use.
+Corn production is high as feed grain in the U.S reaching up to 95% of production and use.
 The others are sorghum, barley, and oats.
 Most corn crops supply the main energy in feeding the livestock.
-Corn is also processed into cereal, alcohol, and sweeteners to name a few.
+Cereal, alcohol, and sweeteners, to name a few, need Corn.

 Cotton and Wool